platformsh/platformsh-docs/src/development/going-live.md

 # Going Live

-Going live on platform.sh is a one or two step process.
+Going live on platform.sh is a simple two or three step process.

-1. If you are on a development plan.
-Change plans to a production plan.
+1. If you are on a development plan, change plans to a production plan.
+2. Add your domain to your platform.sh project
-2. Configure your domain name to point to your Platform.sh master environment.
+3. Configure your domain name to point to your Platform.sh master environment.

 You can either use the Platform.sh UI or the CLI to configure your project for production.
-Let us now delve into some details.
+Once you have went through it once, the whole process usually takes a couple of minutes, but in order to help you cover all the bases we will delve into some details in this document.

 <!-- toc -->